tearflake/symp-intro/docs/symp.md

 In addition to the exposed grammar, user comments have no meaning to the system, but may be descriptive to readers, and may be placed wherever a whitespace is expected.
 Single line comments begin with `//` and span to the end of line.
 Multiline comments begin with `/*` and end with `*/`.

-We will be using the same syntax definition nomenclature throughout the accompanying specification documents of assembly, functional, rewriter, and pagefront components.
+We will be using the same syntax definition nomenclature throughout the accompanying specification documents of Imperative, Functional, Rewriting, and Pagefront components.

 ### 2.2 informal semantics